robert-hildebrand/Hangman-Solver/README.md

 It uses letter frequency to calculate the probabilities.
 It has a very large dictionary sorted into 8 sections with different weightings, based on how frequently they are used, so common words are weighted higher than obscure words.
 It also has a spot to add custom words.

 **How it was made:**
 It is coded with Claude, but that is only because I don't know how to code.
 I spent a lot of time making the interface as intuitive, clean, and visually appealing as I could.
-When I was looking to find a website to host my HTML, I first stumbled on Tenet Cloud.
+When I was looking to find a website to host my HTML, I first stumbled on Tencent Cloud.
 It seemed good enough, and it was free, so I decided to use it, so that is why the website has the edgeone.dev domain.